Death Race 2: Development and pre-production

 Reiné called the script for Death Race 2 "a really cool prequel to the Death Race world".
-He added a fight scene and a high-speed police chase to the bank heist sequence to establish Luke as a skilled fighter and high-performance driver prior to "Death Race", in contrast to the previous film, and to provide the film with "a spectacular chase to start with".
+He added a fight scene and a high-speed police chase to the bank heist sequence to establish Luke as a skilled fighter and high-performance driver prior to "Death Race", in contrast to the previous film, and to provide "a spectacular chase to start with".
 He also incorporated different beats to the racing scenes, which he felt were derivative of those from the previous film.
-Likewise, Reiné pushed the producers to add slow, tender moments to the script to pause for character development and dramatic tension, and to temper the film's rapid pacing.
+Likewise, Reiné pushed the producers to add slow, tender moments to the script to pause for character development and dramatic tension, and to temper the rapid pacing.
 Giglio's script, for example, originally had Luke being brought to fight in a "Death Match" as soon as he arrives in prison, whereas Reiné created a moment to sympathize with Luke as he sits in his cell contemplating his fate as a prisoner for life.

-To facilitate his visual style for the film, Reiné lobbied Universal to serve as his own cinematographer and camera operator—particularly on the "A" camera—in lieu of working with a cinematographer typically commissioned by a studio.
-When Universal agreed, he was allowed to hire whom he described as a "really, really high-end" South African gaffer, John McKay, to "basically light the movie" as he shot everything; even so, McKay received sole credit as "director of photography".
+To facilitate his visual style, Reiné lobbied Universal to serve as his own cinematographer and camera operator—particularly on the "A" camera—in lieu of working with a cinematographer typically commissioned by a studio.
+When Universal agreed, he enlisted the help of a "really, really high-end" South African gaffer, John McKay, to "basically light the movie" as he shot everything.
+Even so, it was McKay who received sole credit as "director of photography".
 Because Universal wanted the film shot in high definition, Reiné opted for the Sony CineAlta F35 and the Phantom digital movie cameras.
-Upon performing a test shoot of the cameras, he found both produced desirable image qualities, had better shutter speeds, and could manage with quick hand-held movements.
+Upon performing a test shoot with the cameras, he found both produced desirable image quality, had better shutter speeds, and could handle quick hand-held movements.